Hyndmeslay History, Family Crest & Coats of Arms

 Another 37 words (3 lines of text) are included under the topic Early Hyndmeslay Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hyndmeslay family to Ireland
+Migration of the Hyndmeslay family

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
 Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Hyndmeslay arrived in North America very early: William Hindley settled in New England in 1747; Thomas Hindley settled in Charles Town [Charleston], South Carolina in 1820; James, John, Joseph, Michael, Peter, Richard Hindley all arrived in Philadelphia between 1840 and 1868..